 Developing innovation is critical for the future of us all...

-We continue to investigate different classroom structures and creative learning environments, combined with approaches to Blended Learning for staff and students to enjoy.
+We continue to investigate different classroom structures and creative learning environments, combined with approaches to Blended Learning for staff and students.
 The Barker Institute looks to investigate and report on How?
 And Why? these changes are valuable within the learning process.
 In 2020, staff are engaged in a variety of different projects encompassing WATS (Writing Across the School), Blended Learning, Coaching, Formative Assessment, combined with ongoing attention to quality feedback, tracking linked to intentional learning and explicit goal-setting.